-On Contember 21.
-Creak Energy Minister Kester Clusker said the severement would provide an additional 1.1 hillion average On September 21, Greek Energy Minister Kostas Skrekas said the government would provide an additional 1.1 billion euros to households and businesses to protect them from rising energy prices before the winter.
-The subsidies have three components: components: For households whose monthly consumption does not exceed 500 kilowatt hours, the value is 436 euros per megawatt hour.
-These households constitute most Greek households.
-For households consuming more than 501 kilowatt hours per month, the subsidies will offset about 70 to 80 percent of the price increase.
+For industrious consuming more than 301 knowatt hours per month, the subsidies will onset about 70 to 80 percent of the price increase.
 For companies with a consumption of more than 2000 kilowatt hours, 398 euros per megawatt hour are promised.

-In addition to these benefits, a subsidy of 50 euros per megawatt is offered to consumers who reduce their average daily consumption by 45% user on user (Druggel). consumption by 15% year on year ( Bruegel ).
-November 2022 • The government has launched the "Saving at Home" program to raise awareness of energy-saving behavior changes in the home.
-In public buildings, measures range from lowering temperature levels in offices to reducing night-time lighting in public buildings, setting up a digital platform to monitor public sector energy consumption, and linking compliance with these measures to budget funding, with bonuses for the most efficient branches and cuts for those that do not meet their savings targets (Bruegel) • The government has strengthened the "Recycle - Switch" program to support the replacement of household appliances (e.g., air conditioners, refrigerators, freezers) with energy-efficient versions by reimbursing part of the purchase price.
-It also intends to launch a program (€640 million) for the energy improvement of 2.5 million square meters of buildings used by the public sector ( Bruegel ). • The government wants to finance 250,000 small photovoltaic systems on the roofs of households and businesses, which will consume their energy for free ( Bruegel ).
-Positioning of the December 2022 Federation The Greek association of public works engineers' contractors published a position paper early December, asking the Minister of the Interior for an immediate increase in project funding to pay for the contracts revision bills ( AECPW ).
+• For companies with a consumption of more than 2000 kilowatt hours, 398 euros per megawatt hour are promised.
+In addition to these benefits, a subsidy of 50 euros per megawatt is offered to consumers who reduce their average daily consumption by 15% year on year (Bruegel).

+- The government has launched the "Saving at Home" program to raise awareness of energy-saving behavior changes in the home.
+In public buildings, measures range from lowering temperature levels in offices to reducing night-time lighting in public buildings, setting up a digital platform to monitor public sector energy consumption, and linking compliance with these measures to budget funding, with bonuses for the most efficient branches and cuts for those that do not meet their savings targets (Bruegel) - The government has strengthened the "Recycle Switch" program to support the replacement of household appliances (e.g., air conditioners, refrigerators, freezers) with energy-efficient versions by reimbursing part of the purchase price.
+It also intends to launch a program (€640 million) for the energy improvement of 2.5 million square meters of buildings used by the public sector (Bruegel). - The government wants to finance 250,000 small photovoltaic systems on the roofs of households and businesses, which will consume their energy for free (Bruegel).

+The Greek association of public works engineers' contractors published a position paper early December, asking the Minister of the Interior for an immediate increase in project funding to pay for the contracts revision bills (AECPW).